-The effect of credit constraints.
-Credit constraints generate welfare loss relative to both the efficient case and the case without credit constraints, as shown by the dashed black line (case i) being below both zero and the dashed green line.
-Intuitively, binding credit constraints increase the effective management and adjustment costs due to the higher marginal cost of financing the working capital.
+constraints increase the effective management and adjustment costs due to the higher marginal cost of financing the working capital.
 This restricts both the scale of production and the replacement of existing suppliers with new ones, thereby reducing output and welfare.
-The welfare loss linked with credit constraints diminishes with the increase of aggregate TFP, as indicated by the upward-sloping dashed black curve that converges to the dashed green curve for a higher level of aggregate TFP that relaxes the financial constraints of more producers.
+The welfare loss linked with credit constraints diminishes with the increase of aggregate TFP, as indicated by the upwardsloping dashed black curve that converges to the dashed green curve for a higher level of aggregate TFP that relaxes the financial constraints of more producers.

 The effect of credit injections.
 Credit injection improves welfare by relaxing the credit constraints, thereby increasing both the scale of production and the replacement of existing suppliers with new ones, as evinced by the solid red line that is above the dashed black line.
-When aggregate TFP is high, the welfare loss due to financial constraints is low, and credit injection results in a smaller welfare improvement, as indicated by the solid red line converging towards the dashed black line toward the right side of the graph.
+When aggregate TFP is high, the welfare loss due to financial constraints is low, and credit injection results in a smaller welfare improvement, as indicated by the solid red line converging towards the dashed black line towards the right side of the graph.